US Symbols and Famous Places that are quite Fascinating

-US Symbols are fascinating and really interesting when you get to know more about them. you might be wondering just how you could get to see these symbols and famous places when you eventually get to the united state.
+US Symbols are fascinating and really interesting when you get to know more about them. you might be wondering just how you could get to see these symbols and famous places when you eventually get to the United States.

-You know what, you don’t need to be in the united state to know about all the interesting symbols and fascinating famous places in the state.
+You know what, you don’t need to be in the United States to know about all the interesting symbols and fascinating famous places in the state.

 United States Flag